BrianDouglas/Space-shooter/README.md

 -Write collision detection code

--Look into making an Actor class.
+-(DONE)Look into making an Actor class.

-    -Seperate out code from the player class that will be common to all actors (players and enemies)
+    -(DONE)Seperate out code from the player class that will be common to all actors (players and enemies)

-    -update player to work with pygame.math.Vector2()
+    -(DONE)update player to work with pygame.math.Vector2()

 -Create sprite object "terrain"